nutanix-japan/nai-llm/docs/airgap_nai/harbor.md

 ## Install Harbor

-Follow the instructions in Appendix section to deploy Harbor container registry.
+Follow the instructions in **Appendix** section of this site to deploy Harbor container registry.

 > [Harbor Container Registry](../infra/harbor.md)